2013-2014 Editorial Board

-Andrea is a third year student with aspirations of becoming a public defender in Colorado.
-In addition to her involvement with the Criminal Law Review, Andrea represents indigent clients in the University of Denver Criminal Defense Clinic and as an intern at the Arapahoe Public Defenders Office.
-She is the President of the Criminal Law Association and Vice President of the Student Bar Association.
+Alison is in her third of law school and has a passion for advocacy in the public interest.
+Alison is honored to serve as the Editor-In-Chief for the Criminal Law Review during its fourth publication.
+Ultimately, Alison aspires to become a public defender in Colorado.
+In addition to her involvement with the Criminal Law Review, Alison represents indigent clients in the University of Denver Criminal Defense Clinic and she is the President of the Criminal Law Association.

 Senior Article Editor

 Jenny is a Colorado native who fell in love with the law during her undergrad years.
 After obtaining a Legal Studies minor at DU’s business school she embarked upon a path that would couple her passion for the law with her future career.
 Having spent her entire adult life working with seniors, Jenny decided Elder Law was a perfect fit.
 Through externships and experiential learning, Jenny has been building up skills that will enable her to either litigate or do transactional work in estate planning, protective proceedings, estate administration, probate, etc. As a back-up plan, she dreams of owning and operating her own bakery in Charleston, South Carolina.
 In her free time, Jenny loves cooking/baking, vintage shopping, and spending time with her husband Tony and dog Gatsby.